 - Increase protection of public health and safety, and the environment, within disadvantaged communities.

-- Expand our awareness of, and services to, Californian’s varied cultures.
+- Expand CalRecycle’s understanding of and services to California’s varied cultures.

 - Increase community knowledge and capacity through environment-based education.

 - Preserve the earth’s natural and cultural resources and

 - Protect equal access, rights, and enjoyment for future generations.

 Participation in Decisions